raphael-foliveira/validation-messages/README.md

  // The validate tag is used to define the
  // validation rules for the field.
  // If a json tag is provided, the field name
- //in the ValidationError will be the json tag.
+ // in the ValidationError will be the json tag.
  Username string `validate:"required,min=6,max=32" json:"username"`
  Email    string `validate:"required,email" json:"email"`
  Password string `validate:"required,min=8,max=32" json:"password"`